globaldothealth/isaric/docs/guide.md

 **treatment_offlabel**: Bool.
 Was the subject treated with off-label medications, e.g. for compassionate use?

 **treatment_cardiovascular**: Bool.
-Did the subject recieve cardiovascular support, e.g., Pacing, Intropic support, mechanical (e.g. ecmo, intra-aeortic balloon pump), cpr NOTE TO DEVS: Consider making this a superset in the same manner as oxygen_therapy
+Did the subject recieve cardiovascular support, e.g., Pacing, Intropic support, mechanical (e.g. ecmo, intra-aeortic balloon pump), cpr.
+NOTE TO DEVS: Consider making this a superset in the same manner as oxygen_therapy

 **treatment_colchine**: Bool.
 Was the pateint treated with Colchine?

 **treatment_immunoglobulins**: Bool.
 Did the subject recieve immunoglobulins?

-**treatment_delirium** - NOTE do we still have this? delirium is an observation
+**treatment_delirium** - NOTE TO DEVS do we still have this? delirium is an observation ( I think this comes from the traffic light doc's `medication for delirium` - but this only occurs in one study.)

 **treatment_monoclonal_antibody**: Bool.
 Was the subject treated with monoclonal antibodies?